Ian Alexander Jr., only child of Regina King, dies at age 26 | WTOP News

 “Deepest condolences and prayers for strength to @ReginaKing.
 Sending back to her all the warmth and light and support she has extended to me and to so many others,” Sherrilyn Ifill, president and director-counsel of the NAACP Legal Defense and Educational Fund, posted on Twitter.

-King, a star in “If Beale Street Could Talk” and numerous other films, is the recipient of two NAACP Image Awards.
+King, a star in “If Beale Street Could Talk,” “The Harder They Fall” and numerous other films, is the recipient of two NAACP Image Awards.

-Bernice King, the CEO of the Martin Luther King Jr. Center for Nonviolent Change and daughter of King posted on Twitter: “Praying for Regina King.
+Bernice King, the CEO of the Martin Luther King Jr. Center for Nonviolent Change and daughter of the civil rights icon, posted on Twitter: “Praying for Regina King.
 She needs all the grace and light that can flow her way right now.”

 Copyright © 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.